philanc/luanacha/README.md

 LuaNacha (*NaCl with Chacha20*) is a small Lua cryptographic library wrapping the excellent Monocypher cryptographic C library by Loup Vaillant (http://loup-vaillant.fr/projects/monocypher/).

-The Monocypher library is included here (version 0.2)
+The Monocypher library is included here (currently version 0.6)

 Monocypher is itself heavily based on the NaCl crypto library by Daniel Bernstein and Tanja Lange.